jphp-group/wizard-framework/README.md

 cd <path_to_wizard_dir>

 // for linux
-./gradlew sandbox
+./gradlew sandboxWeb

 // for windows
-gradlew.bat sandbox
+gradlew.bat sandboxWeb
 ```

-Then open `http://localhost:5000/app` in your browser (opera, chrome or firefox).
+Then open `http://localhost:5000/` in your browser (opera, chrome or firefox).
 Your browser
 must support the WebSocket feature.